juliangruber/bump-manifest/README.md

 # bump-manifest

-Bump an appcache manifest's timestamp in order to force browsers to recache contents.
+Bump an appcache manifest's timestamp.

+When using appcache manifests you have to modify it when your resources changed, otherwise supporting browsers will keep your cached contents forever!

+This module inserts the current timestamp after the obligatory header in order to cause a resource reload.

 ## Example